-In Unit 2, eighth-grade students hone their skills of solving equations and inequalities.
+In Unit 2, 8th grade students hone their skills of solving equations and inequalities.
 They encounter complex-looking, multi-step equations, and they discover that by using properties of operations and combining like terms, these equations boil down to simple one- and two-step equations.
 Students also discover that there are many different ways to approach solving a multi-step equation, and they spend time closely looking at their own work and the work of their peers.
-When solving an equation with variables on both sides of the equal sign, students are challenged with results such as 4=5, and they refine their definition of “solution” to include such examples.
+When solving an equation with variables on both sides of the equal sign, students are challenged with results such as 4=5, and they refine their definition of “solution” to take into account such examples.
 Throughout this unit, students use equations as models to capture real-world applications.
 They reason abstractly and quantitatively as they de-contextualize situations to represent them with symbols and then re-contextualize the numbers to make sense in context (MP.2).

-In sixth grade, students developed the conceptual understanding of how the components of expressions and equations work.
+In 6th grade, students developed the conceptual understanding of how the components of expressions and equations work.
 They learned how the distributive property can create equivalent forms of an expression and how combining like terms can turn an expression with three terms into an expression with one term.
-By the end of seventh grade, students fluently solved one- and two-step equations with rational numbers and used equations and inequalities to represent and solve word problems.
+By the end of 7th grade, students fluently solved one- and two-step equations with rational numbers and used equations and inequalities to represent and solve word problems.

 Pacing: 16 instructional days (12 lessons, 3 flex days, 1 assessment day)